Joc Pederson Player Props: Giants vs. Rangers

-The San Francisco Giants, including Joc Pederson (.156 batting average in his past 10 games), battle starter Jon Gray and the Texas Rangers at Oracle Park, Friday at 10:15 PM ET.
+On Saturday, Joc Pederson (hitting .156 in his past 10 games) and the San Francisco Giants face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
+First pitch is at 9:05 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Angels.
+He had a one-hit performance in his previous game (1-for-4) against the Rangers.

 Joc Pederson Game Info & Props vs. the Rangers